Together with Sukhothai and Si Satchanalai, Kamphaeng Phet historical park was recognized by UNESCO as a world cultural heritage site in 1991.

 There are many temples and historical relics in Kamphaeng Phet historical park.

 In the heart of Kamphaeng Phet is Wata Phra Kaeo – a royal temple.
-To the east, you can find Wat Phra That and to the north are an area called Sa Mon and a Siva Shrine of Ayutthaya period.
+To the east, you can find Wat Phra That, and to the north is an area called Sa Mon and a Siva Shrine of the Ayutthaya period.

-Outside the town wall in the north is the area called Aranyik (forest temple precinct).
+Outside the town wall in the north is Aranyik (forest temple precinct).

 Wat Chang Rop